TFS Gulf

 View All Result

-Rumours are KPMG US, UK, India is set to merge its advisory arms — unifying consulting, risk, tech advisory, and deal advisory practices— with India as the delivery HQ.On June 12, 2025, KPMG India CEO Yezdi Nagporewalla announced the completion of an ownership change dubbed Project Himalaya.
+Rumours are KPMG US, KPMG UK, KPMG India is set to merge its advisory arms — unifying consulting, risk, tech advisory, and deal advisory practices— with India as the delivery HQ.On June 12, 2025, KPMG India CEO Yezdi Nagporewalla announced the completion of an ownership change dubbed Project Himalaya.
 This move, rumored since 2024, merges KPMG’s US, UK, and India advisory arms, positioning India as the global delivery hub and signaling a major global shakeup.

 The Finance Story by The Finance Story